Menu

 We offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
 Global dimension work is embedded in many of our curriculum topics.
 Links and visits are promoted with local faith communities and places of worship and we celebrate a range of cultural events including Chinese New Year, Christmas, Diwali, Remembrance Day and Eid to name a few.

-We take every opportunity to support causes, both domestic and international, such as the Rotary shoebox appeal.
+We take every opportunity to support causes, both domestic and international, such as the Rotary shoebox appeal and The One Can Trust.

 Top